 To enroll in VSP, contact the Walla Walla County Conservation District and arrange a meeting time that works for you.
 District staff use county maps to show producers the critical areas on their property.
 Using the VSP checklist, a technician will list the conservation practices already being implemented and identify additional practices to further protect the areas.
 The District can help find cost share opportunities that might be available to implement new conservation practices.

 NEW!
 You can check out the critical areas on your property at this map!

 It is important to note that the conservation practices being implemented will be tallied in an aggregate fashion, not by individual landowner, because under VSP, protection and progress are measured on a county-wide basis.
 No personal identifying information is ever reported without express permission of the landowner.

 Protection of fish and wildlife habitat critical areas is guided by the Washington State Department of Fish and Wildlife’s (WDFW) Priority Habitats and Species list.
 Local priorities include wintering habitat for birds of prey, unique habitats within the county, habitat for neotropical birds, and more.
 Among other things, protection of these critical areas aims to increase fish habitat and maintain forest buffers.

 Wetlands are areas saturated by surface or groundwater that support vegetation adapted for life in these conditions.
-Distinguishing between natural and artificial wetlands can be difficult but is important to determine.
-The Walla Walla Work Plan encourages producers to develop management alternatives for farming saturated field depressions, improve wetland inventory, and verify historical use.
+Distinguishing between natural and man-made wetlands can be difficult but is important to determine.
+The Walla Walla Work Plan suports producers in finding management alternatives for farming saturated field depressions and developing projects to improve wetlands.